Lace Bugs: What Are They And How To Get Rid Of Them

 Consistent Application Of Natural Deterrents Makes For A Win-Win!

-All-in-all, it’s best to simply avoid using these powerful and potentially dangerous products.
+All-in-all, it’s best to avoid using these powerful and potentially dangerous products simply.

-If you do have a lace bugs problem, a tenacious effort using natural or less hazardous methods will surely be effective.
+If you have a lace bug problem, a tenacious effort using natural or less hazardous methods will surely be effective.

 JOIN Our FREE Plant Care Newsletter